-Root rot is an issue that may be related to our yellow leaves.
+Root rot is an issue that may be related also to yellow leaves.
 Because the roots may be over watered, they burst out the components inside them and become quite mushy.

 To find the rotted part of the roots, you may want to look at the yellow leaf.
-Then, trace it all the way down to the stem and the nearest roots around that branch.
+Then, following it like a blood vein, trace it all the way down to the stem and the nearest roots around that branch.

 Use your hands to touch and feel the root system.
 If it is rotted for only a small part, then cut the part out.
 And apply some garden lime powder or cinnamon on to heal the scar.

 If you see black spots on the roots or they are severely rotted, dig your plant up, cut the rotted roots out, and hang it upside down in some place with shade.
 Spread some lime powder or paste on for healing.
 When the scars heal, replant the tree into the soil.